Books

 A picture of the cover of Anything Not Measurable Is Not Real by Sandra Alland.
 The cover is blue and handwritten.
 The title is contained in a glass or tank or water.
 Below it, it says "Stories by Sandra Alland", with a small sailboat in motion drawn next to the author's name.

-Poems and an essay on gender, AI, and disability poetics.
+Poems and an essay on gender, assistance tech, and disability poetics.
 Winner: bpNichol Award.

 Espresso, Toronto, 2012.